 The potential impact on the fleet of gas turbine plant in Europe, and ultimately any accession countries, might be significant.
-In the most extreme case the document will require plant to improve efficiency, as well as reduce emissions to air of NOx, CO, and ammonia, the latter of these where catalytic DeNOx is required.
+In the most extreme case the document will require plant to improve efficiency, reduce emissions to air of NOx, CO, and of ammonia, the latter of these where SCR DeNOx is required.